 | Dec | 20 | 23 | 215 |

-Author Credentials
+Author credentials

 This article combines government meteorological data, official tourism sources, and firsthand travel experience.
-Weather summaries are based on historical climate norms from the Vietnamese National Center for Hydro-Meteorological Forecasting, while cultural insights reflect local events and festivals documented annually by regional tourism departments.
+Weather summaries are based on historical climate averages from the Vietnamese National Center for Hydro-Meteorological Forecasting, while cultural insights reflect local events and festivals documented annually by regional tourism departments.